-Most ad markets, such as Google AdWords and LinkedIn, are incredibly saturated, which means that ads are expensive and tough to justify on a small budget.
+Most ad markets, such as Google AdWords and LinkedIn, are incredibly saturated, which means that most recruitment advertising ideas you can think of are expensive and tough to justify on a small budget.
 However, there is one area where you can still find very cheap advertising – Reddit.

 For those who don’t know, Reddit is a site that allows people with similar interest to share and view links on a “site within a site” called a subreddit.
 For example, people who like “things that make you go AWW!” (think puppies and kittens) tend to frequent the r/aww subreddit.
 Many of these subreddits have tens of thousands of daily users and will accept ads at reasonable prices.

 If you want to get learn more, head over to Reddit’s advertising page and walk through their simple advertising setup.

 When you get to page 2, you’ll want to focus the majority of your attention on the targeting section.
 While interests and collections are reasonable targeting options, I’d recommend targeting the specific subreddits where you know the people you’re looking for are hanging out.

 For example, if you’re desperate to find a developer for a hard-to-fill role, you can enter “programming” and your ad will be displayed in the r/programming subreddit and reach over 700,000 readers.